 - Nationally, there are more than 30 million anglers generating one million jobs and \$45 billion in retail sales annually.
-In Minnesota, fishing supports 43,000 jobs in the state, generates \$2.8 billion in direct annual expenditures and contributes more than \$640 million a year in tax revenues. - Hunting is also part of Minnesota's culture and helps support the state's economy.
-597,000 people hunt in Minnesota each year.
-Hunters support over 14,000 jobs in Minnesota and generate \$365 million in salaries and wages.
-Yearly spending by hunters in Minnesota is \$482 million.
-The average Minnesota hunter spends \$783 each year.
-Hunters generate \$64 million in taxes for the State of Minnesota.
-The total ripple effect from hunting in Minnesota is \$1.47 billion.
-Statistics from the Congressional Sportsmen's Foundation and National Survey of Fishing, Hunting and Wildlife-Associated Recreation. - Studies nationwide show that that home values decline significantly with declines in water quality.
+In Minnesota, fishing supports 43,000 jobs in the state, generates \$2.8 billion in direct annual expenditures and contributes more than \$640 million a year in tax revenues. - Hunting also helps support the state's economy.
+The nearly 600,000 people who hunt in Minnesota each year support over 14,000 jobs in the state and generate \$365 million in salaries and wages.
+Yearly spending by hunters in Minnesota is \$482 million, which generates \$64 million in state taxes.
+The total ripple effect from hunting in Minnesota is \$1.47 billion. - Studies nationwide show that home values decline significantly with declines in water quality.
 In Minnesota, a 2003 Bemidji State University Study found that all else being equal, property prices paid are higher on lakes in the Mississippi Headwaters Region having higher water clarity.
 On the other hand, if water quality is degraded, lower property values will result, which in turn will increase demand and development pressures on remaining lakes with better water quality and ultimately may lower their water quality as well.

 - The U.S. has spent an average of \$1 billion per year in stream restoration since 1990.
 In Minnesota, implementation plans for just 13 approved TMDL projects (out of a total of 76 projects approved so far) estimated approximately \$530 million in restoration needs.
 Restoration needs for the South Metro Mississippi River and Minnesota River TMDLs are anticipated to total hundreds of millions of dollars alone. - Groundwater restoration's economic challenges were discussed in DNR's 2010 report, Long-Term Protection of the State's Surface Water and Groundwater Resources which emphasized that there are economic costs to society from the failure to plan for protection strategies for our groundwater resources.
 Utilizing ecosystem functions (protecting and restoring natural systems), managing our land uses in pollution-sensitive areas and upgrading drinking water systems are all more economically viable options compared to the costs of treatment if contamination of our aquifers occurs.
-Regarding drinking water, according to the 2011 Wastewater and Drinking Water Infrastructure Needs Report, it is estimated that more than \$6 billion will be needed to improve drinking water systems in Minnesota. - Finally, federal Clean Water Act requirements can have a direct impact on economic growth.
-Until a TMDL is completed, the Clean Water Act prohibits any new or expanded discharge to an impaired water, if the discharge negatively affects the impairment.
+Regarding drinking water, according to the 2011 Wastewater and Drinking Water Infrastructure Needs Report, it is estimated that more than \$6 billion will be needed to improve drinking water systems in Minnesota. - Finally, federal CWA requirements can have a direct impact on economic growth.
+Until a TMDL is completed, the CWA prohibits any new or expanded discharge to an impaired water, if the discharge negatively affects the impairment.
 This means if TMDLs do not move forward, communities and businesses may find themselves unable to expand.
 This requirement has not constrained economic development in Minnesota so far; however, a 2005 court decision denying a lawsuit challenging the permit (issued prior to a TMDL for an impairment downstream) for a new wastewater treatment plant for the communities of Annandale and Maple Lake, did delay construction and reminded us of the importance of meeting our TMDL requirements as efficiently and effectively as possible.